 Available at Delhi:-Anokhi, Rajasthali

-The labor-intensive work calls for a great deal of skillfulness and time on behalf of the artisan.
+The labour-intensive work calls for a great deal of skilfulness and time on behalf of the artisan.

 Artisans first soak the fabric in Fuller’s earth and then dip it into turmeric water to achieve the yellow tone.
 Next, they stamp the dyed fabric with the lovely designs known as blocks.

 White, beige and cream are the primary shades used for the base color of the fabric.
 For printing, artisans make use of natural colors such as black (obtained from iron horse shoe) red (obtained from alum) and maroon (obtained by mixing black and red).
 A special Bagru print is also created by using saffron.

 Additionally, natural vegetable dyes are also used prominently.
 The fabric is dried up later in the sun for the final finishing.